2nd June, 2020

 When you think about fighting fires, you might picture a fire extinguisher.
-These are often seen in workplaces and public buildings, situated on fire escapes and entrance doors.
+After all, it's what people to use to put out a fire.
+Fire extinguishers are often seen in workplaces and public buildings, situated on fire escapes and entrance doors.
 They are located in places where they should be visible, and easily accessible.
 So it's no mistake if they caught your attention!

-You sometimes see two or more fire extinguishers together.
+You sometimes see two or more fire extinguishers together, and there's a reason for this.
 All fire extinguishers are red.
 They look fairly similar to each other.
-But, have you ever noticed the different colour labels on the extinguishers?
+But, look closer.
+Have you ever noticed the different colour labels on the extinguishers?
 Or even different shaped nozzles?

 Fire extinguishers should tell you what type they are, and even what class of fire you can use them on.
-But in an emergency, do you really have time to check?
-Knowing fire extinguisher types is important, to avoid doing more harm than good.
+But in an emergency, do you really have time to check the label and read the small print?
+Probably not.
+So knowing fire extinguisher types is important.
+So you can quickly find the one the need, and avoid doing more harm than good.

 You shouldn't just grab any fire extinguisher and use it on any type of fire.
-For example, some types of fire extinguisher could kill you if used in a confined space, or used on an electrical fire.
+You could put yourself and others in danger if you use the wrong kind of fire extinguisher.
+For example, some types of fire extinguisher could kill you if used in a confined space (carbon dioxide), or used on an electrical fire (water).

 Now we know why it is important to know about the different types and colours of fire extinguisher.
 Let's find out about the most common types you are likely to come across.